 - Complete program application including essay questions

 How to Apply

 To earn Honors in the Major, students are required to take at least 20 honors credits.
-In addition, students must take FOOD SCI 681 Senior Honors Thesis and FOOD SCI 682 Senior Honors Thesis when completing their thesis project; please see the Honors in Major Checklist for more information.
+In addition, students must take FOOD SCI 681 Senior Honors Thesis and FOOD SCI 682 Senior Honors Thesis when completing their thesis project; please see the Honors Program page for more information.